amraskar/Image-Caption-Generator/README.md

 **Flickr_8k_text:** https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip

 # Data Cleaning
-I needed to clean it up so that it was usable for our model.
+I needed to clean it up so that it was usable for the model.
 I made the following changes:

 *	Removed Remove dash (-) from captions.
 *	Converted captions to lowercase.